Kidswatter/Kidsybot/FAQ.md

 Q: `AttributeError: module 'discord' has no attribute 'opus'`

-A:A: Whatever you did, you did something wrong.
+A: Whatever you did, you did something wrong.
 The old version of discord.py (which you get by running pip install discord.py) doesn't support voice; only the async branch does.
 You need git to install that one, which is why we have you install git.

+Q:`I'm getting this error! http://prntscr.com/9o94q2`

+A: You have entered the wrong login details in the options file.
+Open the file and edit it.